 I love bullet journaling.
-I’ve always had the habit of planning things out ahead, even before I discovered bujo – I loved filling up my diary planners with to-do lists, ideas for future projects and random thoughts that I found worthy of noting down.
+I’ve always had the habit of planning things out ahead, even before I discovered bujo – I loved filling up my diary planners with to-do lists, ideas for future projects, and random thoughts that I found worthy of noting down.
 Ever since I started learning languages, however, I’ve been trying to do it in my target languages – it’s a great way to learn new words as well as reinforce the ones I already know.
-And personally, I find starting the day with writing down my daily tasks really helps set the tone for the rest of the day – it gets me to think about my day and plan it out in Korean, so even if I couldn’t find the time to study on a certain day, I would still feel like I did something in Korean – that I got my daily ‘dose’ of Korean, so to speak.
+And personally, I find starting the day by writing down my daily tasks really helps set the tone for the rest of the day.
+It pushes me to think about my day and plan it out in Korean, so even if I failed to find the time to study, I would still feel like I did something in Korean that day – that I got my “daily dose of Korean”, so to speak.
 I believe to develop a deep relationship with your target languages, you have to make them a part of your daily life, and for me, as a person who journals a lot, bujo is perfect for that.

 Let’s start with the ‘Key’ first.

 The key is generally called ‘기호’ in Korean, meaning ‘symbol(s)’!
 Here’s how I label mine:

 |Symbol||Label||What It Means|

 I like keeping everything the same length (two 글자) because it looks neater that way.